Stuart Prosthetic Dentistry provides dental bridges in Stuart, FL. Call

 Dental Implants versus Dental Bridges

-Dental flossing is more challenging when teeth are connected together by a bridge.
-Floss-threaders (coming in from the side) and a Waterpik® water-flosser are recommended for proper care of your new restoration.
-In comparison, an implant-supported crown between two unaltered teeth allows flossing as normal.
+Flossing is more difficult when teeth are connected together by a bridge.
+Floss-threaders (coming in from the side) and a Waterpik® water-flosser are recommended for at-home care of a bridge.
+In comparison, an implant-supported crown between two unaltered adjacent teeth allows flossing as normal.